Society of Merchant Venturers: History

 A Guild of Merchants was founded in Bristol by the 13th century, and swiftly became active in civic life.
 It funded John Cabot's voyage of discovery to Newfoundland in 1497.
-The society in its current form was established by a 1552 Royal Charter from Edward VI granting the society a monopoly on Bristol's sea trade.
+In 1552 the society received a Royal Charter from Edward VI granting a monopoly on Bristol's sea trade.
 The society remained in effective control of Bristol's harbour until 1809.
 Further charters were granted by Charles I, Charles II and Elizabeth II.
 The society's members were active in the English colonisation of North America, helping to establish the Bristol's Hope and Cuper's Cove settlements in Newfoundland.

 From the accession of William III in 1689, the society promoted trade protectionism which resulted in Parliament enacting policies such as restricting exports from Ireland and banning imports into Ireland from anywhere except England 'with deplorable results'.

 In 1698 the society successfully lobbied Parliament to open up the slave trade to all subjects of the Crown.
-Over the next fifty years, the society joined with the City Corporation and Bristol MPs in fighting numerous attempts to restore London's monopoly.
-Joseph Harford, a member of the society who would go on to become Master in 1796, was both a banker and a brass manufacturer, and thus a beneficiary of the trade.
-He was also the first chairman in 1788 of Bristol's provincial committee for the abolition of slavery, when opinion was becoming more divided.
+Over the next fifty years, the society joined with the city corporation and Bristol MPs in fighting numerous attempts to restore London's monopoly.
+Joseph Harford, a member of the society who became Master in 1796, was both a banker and a brass manufacturer, and thus a beneficiary of the trade.
+Harford was also the first chairman in 1788 of Bristol's provincial committee for the abolition of slavery.

-During the eighteenth century one quarter of the individual members of the society were directly involved in the slave trade, including Michael Becher, Edward Colston, John Duckenfield, and Isaac Hobhouse.
+During the eighteenth century one quarter of the members of the society were directly involved in the slave trade, including Michael Becher, Edward Colston, John Duckenfield, and Isaac Hobhouse.
+In 2022 the society commissioned an independent history report, led by historian Dr Richard Stone from the University of Bristol, to examine the role of the Society of Merchant Venturers, and individual members of the society, in the transatlantic trafficking and enslavement of Africans.
+The report was published in 2024.

 The first light on the island of Flat Holm was a simple brazier mounted on a wooden frame, which stood on the high eastern part of the island.
 In 1733 the Society of Merchant Venturers of Bristol found the brazier to be unreliable and petitioned the general lighthouse authority, Trinity House, for an actual lighthouse, but the petition failed.
-In 1735 Mr. William Crispe of Bristol submitted a proposal to build a lighthouse at his own expense.
+In 1735 William Crispe of Bristol submitted a proposal to build a lighthouse at his own expense.
 This initial proposal also failed but negotiations resumed in 1736 when 60 soldiers drowned after their vessel crashed on the Wolves rocks near Flat Holm.
-Following this disaster, the Society of Merchant Venturers supported William Crispe's proposal.
-Crispe agreed to pay £800 (£110,552, $220,241 in 2008) for the construction of the tower as well as the fees permits.
+Following the disaster, the Society of Merchant Venturers supported William Crispe's proposal.
+Crispe agreed to pay £800 (equivalent to £110,552 or $220,241 in 2008) for the construction of the tower, as well as for the associated fees and permits.
 The construction of the tower finished in 1737 and it began operating on 25 March 1738.